azpoliak/align/README.md

 We experimented with varying numbers of iterations over which to train our model, finally settling on $10$ iterations as a reasonable compromise between accuracy and time-complexity.

+The implementation of IBM Model 1 can be found in the python script "align".

 ## Modifications
 In order to improve the accuracy of our alignments, we chose to treat the corpus both as a $e→f$ lookup as well as a $f→e$ lookup.
 In this way, we were able to train in *two* directions, and then compare the results.